 Open 8am-5pm Monday to Friday

-I’ve seen one common thread among the healthiest lawns: they all start with a soil test.
-It’s easy to focus on fertilizer schedules, mowing height, or watering routines, but without understanding what’s happening below the surface, you’re just guessing.
+Next, I’ve seen one common thread among the healthiest lawns: they all start with a soil test.
+It’s easy to focus on mowing height or watering routines, but without understanding what’s happening below the surface, you’re just guessing.

 Soil testing in Virginia isn’t complicated, but it’s one of the smartest, most cost-effective tools you can use.
 This guide breaks down what soil testing is, why it matters, how to do it, and how to actually use the results to grow a healthier, greener lawn.